scalapy/scalapy/docs/interacting-with-python.md

 ```

 In this code, we can manipulate the values allocated inside the `py.local` block as long as we are still in its scope.
 If we try to access the values after the block ends, we will get an exception.

+**Note:** using `py.local` requires careful reasoning about where different Python values will be initialized, since ScalaPy only uses the stack to compute which values should be cleaned.
+For example, if an object is lazily initialized inside a `py.local` block, any Python values stored there will be cleaned because they will be seen as part of the local block.